Acoustic Soft Tactile Skin (AST Skin): Experiments and results

-\paragraph{Data Processing} The data processing pipeline used in the calibration process is shown in Fig.~\ref{Data}.
-For each AST skin configuration, the resulting dataset after data processing contains the load cell reading with the corresponding location of loading (A, B, or C) and the amplitudes of the selected frequencies of the sound signal.
-Fast Fourier Transform (FFT) algorithm determines the amplitudes of the acoustic signals received by the microphone (FFT data).
-For each skin model, a total of 5100 data points are generated, with 1700 data points each for the three locations, A, B, and C.
+\textbf{Data Processing:} The data processing pipeline for the calibration process is shown in Fig.~\ref{fig:setup}b.
+After data processing, the resulting dataset contains the load cell reading with the corresponding contact location (A, B, or C) and the modulated sound waves' amplitudes and frequencies.
+We use Fast Fourier Transform (\textbf{FFT}) to compute the amplitudes of the sound signals received by the microphone (FFT data).
+For each skin model, 5100 data points are generated, with 1700 data points each for the three locations, A, B, and C.